 - a.
 Cell phones are to be turned off and placed out of view during class. - b.
 Students are expected to arrive to class on time, return from breaks on time, and remain in class for the scheduled time.
 Tardiness or leaving early may result in an unexcused absence, whether face-to-face or in the virtual environment where synchronous attendance is expected. - c.
 Talking out of turn or exhibiting other disruptive behaviors is not tolerated.
 You will be required to leave the classroom or lab.
-Please review the NPC Student Conduct Code within the college catalog.
+Please review the NPC Student Academic Code of Conduct (Procedure 2601) and Non-Academic Code of Conduct (Procedure 2602) within the college catalog or online.